752963e64/Journal/Vscode_harassing_me.md

 - Second thing...
 It reads my files assumes strange stuffs... anotates errors where none...

 - Third thing... the best one...
-When we got product named surface... and being unable to handle editing surface of your own code editor
+When you got product named surface... and being unable to handle editing surface of your own code editor

 This raising serious concern...
 To me this editor is made by junior developpers with half the skill to make it; They live learning on their work...